-The new Blackburn Building and campus on Burnside is designed to contribute to the healing mission of Central City Concern (CCC).
+The new campus of the Blackburn Building located off Burnside was designed to contribute to the healing mission of Central City Concern (CCC).
 It includes low income housing on the upper floors, a healthcare facility, and a pharmacy on the lower levels all under one roof, providing a safe, controlled space for CCC to help residents stabilize and rebuild their lives.
 The site is located between a commercial, car-focused corridor and a quiet residential neighborhood, with MAX service directly outside the front door.

-The client’s expectation was to integrate the campus into the larger community, with minimization of climate impact being the design team’s goal.
-The design team achieved this by using low-flow fixtures designed to conserve water, LED lighting, ENERGY STAR® appliances, and roof-mounted solar panels.
+The client’s expectation was to integrate the campus into the larger community, with minimization of climate impact being the design teams’ goal.
+This was achieved this by using low-flow fixtures designed to conserve water, LED lighting, ENERGY STAR® appliances, and roof-mounted solar panels.
 The cladding system was also thermally isolated from the interior by using a composite rather than metal clip for its attachment to the structural framing.
 These measures were taken in alignment with CCC’s goal of being a responsible member of the greater Portland community.

 Photos by Casey Braunger | copy right, Ankrom Moisan Architects